-Although geothermal power generation in Africa is currently focused on the Great Rift Valley in Kenya and Ethiopia, exploration suggests that Kafue Trough (a Permian era extensional basin), in Zambia’s Southern Province, is also suitable for the technology.
+Although geothermal power generation in Africa is currently focused on the Great Rift Valley in Kenya and Ethiopia, exploration suggests that the Kafue Trough in Zambia’s Southern Province, is also suitable for the technology.
 The difference is that, unlike Great Rift Valley projects where the heat source is magmatic, the heat source in Zambia is within crustal fault zones where deep circulating fluids are heated by the geothermal gradient and held in place by a cap rock.
-This geologic setting has been successfully exploited for power generation in Nevada, USA, and Turkey.
+This type of geologic setting has been successfully exploited for power generation in Nevada, USA, and Anatolia, Turkey.

-To date, developer Kalahari GeoEnergy Ltd has privately financed the drilling of 18 exploratory wells (thermal gradient holes and slim wells).
+Developer Kalahari GeoEnergy Ltd had privately financed the drilling of 18 exploratory wells (thermal gradient holes and slim wells).
 Five of these have intersected a near-surface aquifer with temperatures of more than 100 degrees Celsius.
-This shallow aquifer is fed from a deeper ~150 degrees Celsius resource that is the target of the additional drilling.
+This shallow aquifer is fed from a deeper ~150 degrees Celsius resource.

 Adding geothermal to Zambia’s energy mix would allow for a renewable source of baseload capacity, and have a potentially transformative impact on the region by facilitating the expansion of geothermal energy generation both nationally and regionally.

-* Note: REPP is providing finance for drilling only.
-KPIs refer to the plant once operational.
+* Note: REPP is providing finance for drilling and part of the costs of establishing a prototype unit.
+KPIs refer to the plant once commercially operational.